David Hui

-David Hui Shu-cheong (許樹昌, born 1961), is a Hong Kong infectious disease scholar, he is currently the Head of the Department of Medicine and Pharmacotherapy at the Chinese University of Hong Kong.
+David Hui Shu-cheong (許樹昌), is a Hong Kong infectious disease scholar, he is currently the Head of the Department of Medicine and Pharmacotherapy at the Chinese University of Hong Kong.

 Background

-Hui grew up in Kowloon Choi Hung Estate in his early years, has 1 elder brother, 1 elder sister, 1 brother.
-He graduated from St. Paul's College, Hong Kong in Form 5 in 1978 and went on to study Form 6 in the same school.
+Hui grew up in Kowloon in his early years, has two brothers and one sister.
+He graduated from St. Paul's College Form 5 in 1978 and went on to study Form 6 in the same school.
 At that time, the Australian government implemented the "Colombo Plan" to subsidize Asian students to study free of charge in Australia.
 He was awarded a scholarship and transferred to Australia to study in grade 12.
 After graduation, he completed a five-year medical degree at the University of New South Wales and officially started practicing medicine in 1985.

 During the SARS outbreak in Hong Kong in 2003, Hui was the head of the Respiratory Department of the Department of Internal Medicine at the Prince of Wales Hospital, and was involved in the treatment, research and rehabilitation of SARS patients.